Toddler Clinginess: Why It Happens and How To Help - Baby Chick

 Share

-Is Clinginess Normal?
+Is Toddler Clinginess Normal?

-Separation anxiety is when a child shows distress about being separated from their primary/secure attachment figure.
-It usually appears from six months, peaking in presentation between 14-18 months, and can continue until around two, although this can vary significantly between children.1,3,5,6 Separation anxiety can also be coupled with stranger anxiety when children show distress around new people being present.
-This often starts around the same time as separation anxiety but usually disappears by their first birthday.5,6
+Separation anxiety can also be coupled with stranger anxiety when children show distress around new people being present.
+This often starts around the same time as separation anxiety, but usually disappears by their first birthday.5,6

-Why are Toddlers Clingy?
+Why Are Toddlers Clingy?

 Some children can also be inclined toward clinginess.
 This is likely a combination of genetic and learned behaviors.1 Toddlers can be influenced by their family dynamics and situation, illnesses, routine changes, and other life events.
 Some common triggers for clinginess include: